Here's how you can help your kids adjust easily when moving schools

 It’s also best to let your child know your own feelings.
 This can be quite comforting to him.
 And it helps them see your effort to make everything work.

-Now as far as moving schools is concerned, you can prepare a checklist and divide it into ‘before’ and ‘after.’
+Now as far as moving schools is concerned — whether this is moving schools mid year or not — you can prepare a checklist and divide it into ‘before’ and ‘after.’
 Here are a few things to note in your checklist for both scenarios:

 Your child’s previous school community